 We started our baby registry shortly after our 12-week exam, getting through those first-trimester worries.

-Personally, I always recommend starting sooner than later because inevitably you will slowly add to it over the next several months.
-It’s nice to have a running list at your fingertips each time you come across something adorable you don’t want to forget about.
+Personally, I always recommend starting sooner than later.
+Inevitably you will slowly add to it over the next several months.
+It’s nice to have a running list at your fingertips.
+Then, each time you come across something adorable you don’t want to forget about, it's an easy add.

 We did a combination of this and starting new private “wish lists” on our favorite store websites when we found our favorite 3-5 items we wanted to go back and decide between later (especially when it came to cribs and nursery theme décor!)